-Business-research collaboration team at your service:
+Business-research collaboration team at your service!

 We offer support for building new collaborative research projects between the university and businesses.
 We give services to researchers, academic leaders and companies.

--Support to negotiate with companies (pricing, IPR issues, contracts).
+-Help in negotiating with companies (pricing, IPR issues, contracts).

--Support to find right cooperation model (contract research, collaborative research).
+-Help in finding the right cooperation model (contract research, collaborative research).

--Co-creation support between researchers and companies.
+-Support for co-creation between researchers and companies.

 businessteam (at) helsinki.fi